Ice-and-Rock/Rock-Paper-and-Scissors-game-/Week_1/Day_6+7. Weekend 1./Day_5/Hackathons/bc14_w1d5_hackathon_rps-room_15_nick_and_naomi/README.md

 ## Task 3: User Input

-Using `prompt`, get a user-inputted value for the player move.
-Then call your function with that value as the player move and the hard-coded computer move.
+Using `prompt`, get a user-inputted value for "the player move".
+Then call your function with that value as "the player move" and the hard-coded "computer move".
 Display the result using `alert`.

 This will be deemed as complete when you can input any move for the player move and hard-code any move for the computer move and see the correct result (1, 0, or -1) in the alert.